There are always new classes and packages coming out, and

-one from a company or organisation (so LATEX and
+or organisation (so LATEX and CTAN won’t

-are writing yourself.
+classes and packages you are writing yourself.

-won’t get mixed up with your documents or with TEX’s own
+won’t get mixed up either with your

-mentioned in step 3 above, and it’s known as
+in § 3.2.2 above, and it’s known as

-your Personal TEX
+your Personal TEX Directory (PTD)

-Directory (PTD) or Personal
+or Personal TEX

-TEX Folder (PTF).
+Folder (PTF).

 classes and packages, so anything you put in your Personal TEX Directory will be

-systems, including Apple Macintosh OS X, and on
+GNU/Linux systems, including Apple

 - Either